Other commentary from the latest labour market data can be found on the following pages:

-For the three months ending August 2021, the highest employment rate estimate in the UK was in the East of England (79.1%) and the lowest was in Northern Ireland (71.1%).
+For the three months ending July 2023, the highest employment rate estimate in the UK was for the South East (79.6%) and the lowest was for Northern Ireland (71.1%).

 aged 16 to